 - I’m not willing to receive a blood transfusion.

 - I smoke or use an electronic smoking device (such as a vape pen, e-cigarette, or Juul®).

 - I use recreational drugs.

-People who smoke can have breathing problems when they have surgery.
+If you smoke, you can have breathing problems when you have surgery.
 Stopping even for a few days before surgery can help.
-If you want to quit, call our Tobacco Treatment Program at 212-610-0507.
-You can also ask your nurse about the program.
+Your healthcare provider will refer you to our Tobacco Treatment Program if you smoke.
+You can also reach the program by calling 212-610-0507.

-Sleep apnea is a common breathing disorder that causes a person to stop breathing for short periods while sleeping.
+Sleep apnea is a common breathing disorder that causes you to stop breathing for short periods of time while sleeping.
 The most common type is obstructive sleep apnea (OSA).
-This means that the airway becomes completely blocked during sleep, so no air can get through.
-OSA can cause serious problems when you have surgery.
-Please tell us if you have sleep apnea or if you think you might have it.
-If you use a breathing machine (CPAP) for sleep apnea, bring it with you the day of your surgery.
+With OSA, your airway becomes completely blocked during sleep.
+OSA can cause serious problems during and after surgery.

 Presurgical Testing (PST)

 Before your surgery, you’ll have an appointment for presurgical testing (PST).
 The date, time, and location will be printed on the appointment reminder from your surgeon’s office.
 It’s helpful to bring the following things to your PST appointment:

 - A list of all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.

 - Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid doppler study.